arbourKyle/teamManagementApplication/README.md

 ## Installation
 -Clone this repository</br>
 -Open the repository folder in a terminal</br>
--With nodejs installed you can type npm start and follow the steps</br>
+-With nodejs installed you can type </br>

+  npm start

+and follow the steps</br>
  -Add as many employees of as many types as you need to  and, when you are done, select generate and press enter.

 ## Usage
-After you press generate, you can find a file called team-page in the dist folder, this is your webpage, right click and select open.
+After you press generate, you can find a file called team-page in the dist folder, this is your webpage, right click and select open in default browser.
+For easy reference, you can move this file anywhere on your computer you like, make a desktop shortcut, or bookmark it in your browser.

 ## Contributing
 Feel free to fork this project and make changes for review.